chrokh/toow-old/_sources/chapters/instance-methods.md

 %- String manipulation
 %  - Substring
 %  - IndexOf
+%- Expression bodied members (uses the => operator but are not lambda expressions).

 % IMPORTANT: Rewrite the old implementation of RobbersLanguage that used a long or-statement to determine if something is a vowel or not.
 Now we can use `IndexOf` to check if the vowel is in a string of vowels.